Gender Studies Jobs for 2025

 1. Human Resources (HR) Manager

 Understanding gender-related issues can be extremely valuable when recruiting, interviewing, hiring, and retaining employees.
 After all, organizations everywhere continue to grapple with things like pay equity, sexual harassment, parental leave, sexism in the workplace, and similar issues.
 To qualify for a management role, you'll probably need many years of experience as an assistant or specialist in the HR field.
-But the speaking, organizational, and decision-making skills you gain from gender studies could serve you well in this kind of role.
+However, the speaking, organizational, and decision-making skills you gain from gender studies could serve you well in this kind of role.

 • Entry-level education: Bachelor's degree

-• Median yearly pay: $126K*
+• Median yearly pay: $136K

-• Low to high-end range of earnings: $75K- $208K
+• Low to high-end range of earnings: $81K-$239K

-• Job growth: 7% (as fast as average)*
+• Job growth: 6% (faster than average)

 2. Business Consultant or Management Analyst